 Sure, it happens all the time.
 What people forget to tell you, however, is that before you get behind the bar, you have to put in months of “training” as a server.
 Also, don’t forget that there are other people in front of you that have been “waiting in line” to get behind the bar.
 It’s not as easy as you might think.
 Also, consider this: Let’s say you do get behind the bar… Your “trainer” probably got trained by someone who got trained by someone who got trained.
 In other words, you’ll be getting hand-me-down lessons from someone that probably won’t even have the patience to teach you proper techniques and drink recipes.
 You’ll be learning all their bad habits and, at the end of the day, you’ll know how to make a really good Rum and Coke at that particular bar.
 When people get trained at a particular bar they only learn what works at that bar, not everywhere.
 We have many students who take our program after they started bartending somewhere.
 Its amazing.
 They love and value our entire program.
 Its comprehensive.

 Here is the bottom line.
 About 1200 grads landed bartending jobs in 2010 and 2011 and over 1100 in 2012.
+In 2013 and as 2014 ends another 1200 bartending jobs were landed by grads.
+In 2015 and 2016 we counted about 1100 bartending jobs landed by our graduates.
+We are tremendously effective in helping grads land jobs.
+We put in a lot of effort to help grads land bartending work.
 You can see the people, the bars, and when they got hired.
 Real grads, real jobs, real dates.
 Is there another way to do this that can make that claim?

 Here, at the Professional Bartending School, you will learn all you need to know in a matter of days, and you will be taught by certified trainers who will have the patience you need in order to learn all the basics of bartending.
 There really is no better way to learn how to bartend.